 Bess continued to devote much of her attention to family matters.
 Her husband and daughter Margaret were the center of her life, and this did not change when she became First Lady.
 Her aging mother, Madge Wallace, also required constant care and attention from Bess.
 She spent a good deal of her time at home in Independence, and Bess appeared unconcerned about criticism (some from the president himself) that she remained in Independence too often and for too long.

 In spite of her long absences from Washington, D.C., Bess remained a constant source of practical advice and common sense for the President.
 Bess had served in this capacity from the time Harry Truman launched his first campaign for the position of judge for Eastern Jackson County in 1922.
 She continued her role during her husband's Senate career, working on his various campaigns and even serving for a time as a paid employee on his Senate staff (a practice that was fairly common in the 1930s and ’40s, but one which drew public criticism when Mr. Truman became President).

-Page 2 of 2 - One of the happiest moments in Bess's life came in the evening of March 29, 1952, at the annual Jefferson-Jackson day dinner.
+One of the happiest moments in Bess's life came in the evening of March 29, 1952, at the annual Jefferson-Jackson day dinner.
 While the President spoke before hundreds of Democratic party loyalists, Bess, listening attentively, heard him say, “I shall not be a candidate for reelection.”
 Bess knew that soon they would be going back home to Independence!
 She would once finally be the private person she always wanted to be.